-- if you are on college property and found in the immediate area where drugs are present, whether having consumed (consuming)them or not. - if you are on college property and under the influence of drugs and/or exhibiting drug-related behavior. - if you are on college property and have drugs in your possession.
+- if you are on college property and found in the immediate area where drugs are present, whether having consumed (consuming)them or not. - if you are on college property and under the influence of drugs and/or exhibiting drug-related behavior. - if you are on college property and have drugs in your possession, or are distributing them.